mewtuna/mewtuna/README.md

 *I'm fine with c+h or w2i! though I may be nonresponsive.*

-*I'm into things like Homestuck, Minecraft but the protagonist is a speedrunner(arg), Reol, Gachiakuta, TGCF, and some other fandoms.
+*I'm into things like Homestuck, Minecraft but the protagonist is a speedrunner(arg), Sans AUs, Gachiakuta, TGCF, and some other fandoms.
 I honestly forgot most of my fandoms but I know I'm in a lot!*

 *I really like Dave Strider and Nepeta, and Andre from the listed fandoms!
 (Dave Strider is my fav...)*